$\Gamma$-structures and symmetric spaces: Postnikov decompositions and -structures

 Together with our previous results this implies Corollary \ref{homogenous}.

-\begin{rem} Of course the above argument is modelled along the lines of rational homotopy theory.
+\begin{rem} Of course the above argument is modeled along the lines of rational homotopy theory.
 In particular our Proposition \ref{multi} is implied by \cite[Theorem (12.2)]{Sul} (note that by Lemma \ref{torsion} our $X$ is a formal space in the sense of rational homotopy theory).
-However, a complete proof of Sullivan's theorem has been carried out in the literature only for simply connected spaces \cite{Sh} by obstruction theory based on cellular decompositions.
-Because finite skeleta of non-simply connected nilpotent spaces are in general not nilpotent \cite{Le}, the non-simply connected case requires a different approach based on Postnikov decompositions (as indicated already in \cite{Sul}).
-This issue and the special focus of our paper let us prefer the somewhat ad hoc, but self-contained discussion above over an in-depth exploration of rational homotopy theory. \end{rem}
+However we found it somewhat difficult to trace a complete proof of this theorem in the literature.
+We feel that this fact and the special focus of our paper justifies the ad hoc, but self-contained discussion above instead of an in-depth exploration of rational homotopy theory. \end{rem}

 We are grateful to \textsc{Dieter Kotschick} for pointing out the following lemma and corollary.

 \begin{lem} Each $\Gamma$-manifold has virtually abelian fundamental group. \end{lem}